 What do we know about children in the family justice system?

-Our infographic pulls together what we know, and what we don’t know, about children’s journeys through the family justice system from national data.
+Our regularly updated infographic highlights what we know, and what we don’t know, about children’s journeys through the family justice system based on national administrative data.

 Child plays football barefoot